CougarWeb is temporarily unavailable. More

 Degree Audit Report DARS

-The Degree Audit will allow you to see what courses you have completed or are scheduled to complete, how they apply to a program or certificate, and what courses still remain for you to finish.
+The Degree Audit will allow you to see how completed and in-progress courses apply toward a degree or certificate, as well as what courses still remain for that need to be finished.

-Then, click on "Request a New Audit" and wait a minute or so to allow the audit report to be generated.
+Then, click "Request a New Audit" and wait a minute or so to allow the audit report to be generated.
+It displays all of your academic records.

 For most students, just reviewing or looking at their audit usually assists them in developing a plan or schedule.
-Please note that any course which has a "minus" (-) sign indicates that you need to take and successfully complete that course to complete the degree.
-There is a "Legend" at the bottom of the audit which explains all the symbols and abbreviations used.
+Please note that any course which has a "minus" (-) or "X" indicates that you need to take and successfully complete that course to complete the degree.
+There is a Legend at the bottom of the audit which explains all the symbols and abbreviations used.

-For additional assistance see the information about DARS listed below.
+There are additional resources about DARS listed below.

-The number of courses you will want to schedule will vary depending on your personal circumstances (jobs, family responsibilities, your budget, etc.) as well as the pace of studies you wish to maintain.
-Many students need to take a certain number of hours to be considered "full-time status" for Financial Aid, insurance coverage, international status, athletic status or many other reasons.
-That definition may vary, and you will need to consult with the Financial Aid Office or the insurance carrier etc., for guidance in such areas.
+Sometimes students need to take a certain number of credits for Financial Aid, insurance coverage, international student visa regulations, athletic status, etc. Make sure to consult with the Financial Aid Office or the insurance carrier etc., for guidance in such areas.

 Many courses require "prerequisites" (a course or courses that you need to have successfully completed before being allowed to register for a course) which are listed in the course description.